-With your readers’ fingers taking up a significant amount of space on the screen, the worst thing you can do is make them try to click a tiny link in your email in order to convert.
+With your readers’ fingers taking up a significant amount of space on the screen, the worst thing you can do is make them try to click a tiny link in your email to convert.

-Campaign Monitor customer Litmus does an excellent job of this in their emails:
+Litmus does an excellent job of this in their emails:

-In order to do that, you need to ensure the page they land on when they click-through to your website is also optimized for mobile.
+To do that, you need to ensure the page they land on when they click-through to your website is also optimized for mobile.

-The mobile-optimized email campaign features a big call to action button that directs readers to a mobile-friendly online store where they can learn more about the product and purchase it straight from their device.
+The mobile-optimized email campaign features a big call-to-action button that directs readers to a mobile-friendly online store where they can learn more about the product and purchase it straight from their device.

-The streamlined, mobile-optimized experience that Rip Curl has created makes the process – from receiving the email to purchasing the product – incredibly simple and increases the chance their recipients will make a purchase and drive revenue.
+The streamlined, mobile-optimized experience that Rip Curl has created makes the process—from receiving the email to purchasing the product—incredibly simple and increases the chance their recipients will make a purchase and drive revenue.

 Modern email marketing tools like Campaign Monitor offer comprehensive reporting on your campaigns, including telling you how many people have opened and clicked your campaigns and on what devices.